When you enrol to vote, your name and address is added to the 'electoral roll' – the list of people entitled to vote in

 The roll is not available for sale in any format.
 Consistent with the restrictions that are in place for roll information provided under section 90B of the Act (section 91B contains offences on the commercial use of section 90B information with penalties of up to $170 000), the AEC discourages any inspection of the roll information that involves some commercial or other non-electoral use of this information.

 A person (or their representative) who is registering a new political party or is nominating as an independent candidate for an election may attend an AEC office to check the enrolment details of their supporters or use the online enrolment verification facility (check my electoral enrolment) available on the AEC website.

-Under the Commonwealth Electoral Act 1918, the electoral roll (containing names and addresses) may be supplied to prescribed authorities, such as members of parliament, political parties, approved medical researchers, and public health programs.
+Under the Commonwealth Electoral Act 1918, the electoral roll (containing names and addresses) may be supplied to prescribed authorities, members of parliament, political parties, approved medical researchers, public health programs and electoral researchers.
 It is also used to maintain joint Commonwealth and state and territory electoral rolls.
 For more details see: